itsmeshibintmz/Acer-Nitro-5-AN515-54-Big-Sur/README.md

 - [ ] GTX 1650 (macOS does not support recent Nvidia GPUs).
 - [ ] HDMI port (since it's connected to the GTX 1650).
+- [ ] Micron 2200 series SSD won't support.
+Have to disable in BIOS before booting.

 If you still want to use an external monitor, you can by a USB 3.0 to HDMI adapter.